Childbirth: Is Planning a C-Section a Good Choice?

 A C-section is the delivery of a baby through a cut (incision) in the mother's belly and uterus.

-Most C-sections are unplanned.
-They are done because of problems that occur during labor.
+Many C-sections are unplanned.
+They are done because of problems that occur before or during labor.
 These problems might include:

 - Labor that slows or stops.